 Cabinet approves relief for jobless

-The cabinet has approved the Labour Ministry's proposal to pay relief compensation to subscribers of the Social Security Fund (SSF) who have been made jobless by the Covid-19 pandemic, government spokeswoman Rachada Dhnadirek said on Tuesday.
+The cabinet has approved the Labour Ministry's proposal to give relief payments to subscribers of the Social Security Fund (SSF) who have been made jobless by the Covid-19 pandemic, government spokeswoman Rachada Dhnadirek said on Tuesday.

 Under the proposal, insured workers will receive 50% of their daily wages based on a maximum monthly salary of 15,000 baht for a maximum of 90 days.
 The scheme took effect on Dec 19.

-The move is aimed at alleviating hardships of insured workers in high-risk provinces such as Samut Sakhon, Samut Songkhram, Nakhon Pathom, Nonthaburi and Bangkok following the Covid-19 outbreak.
-The number of insured workers in these provinces is estimated at 5.7 million and the relief scheme is estimated to cost the fund about 5 billion baht.
+The move is aimed at alleviating hardship among insured workers in high-risk provinces such as Samut Sakhon, Samut Songkhram, Nakhon Pathom, Nonthaburi and Bangkok following the Covid-19 outbreak.
+The number of insured workers in these provinces is estimated at 5.7 million and it's estimated the relief scheme will cost the fund about 5 billion baht.

-"This is to give assurances to the workers in case of a business shutdown," she said.
+"This is to give assurances to workers in case of business shutdowns," Ms Rachada said.

 Ms Rachada said the cabinet also approved the reduced contributions to the SSF by employers and employees from 5% to 3% for a period of three months from January 2021 to March 2021.

-Labour Minister Suchart Chomklin said on Tuesday that the relief compensation scheme should alleviate hardships for insured Thai and migrant workers facing financial uncertainty.
+Labour Minister Suchart Chomklin said on Tuesday the relief scheme should alleviate hardship for insured Thai and migrant workers facing financial uncertainty.

 "We've evaluated the situation and decided to make plans for it.
 It should help ease worries for workers who may lose their income.
 The prime minister has instructed the ministry to take care of those workers," he said.